Improved estimations of stochastic chemical kinetics by finite state expansion: Background theory

-Stochastically, the behavior of a reaction network is defined by the (chemical) master equation.
-It gives the probability $P_{\state}(t)$ of finding the Markov chain in state $\state$ at time $t$:

-It is worth remarking that the master equation is defined for all $\sigma \in \IntegerSpecies$.
-However, it solution will be nonzero only for those states that are reachable from the states that have nonzero probability at time $t = 0$.
+Formally, the master equation may be defined for all $\sigma \in \IntegerSpecies$.
+However, its solution will be nonzero only for those states that are reachable from the states that have nonzero probability at time $t = 0$.
 The reachable set of states, also called the \emph{state space}, can be defined as the smallest set such that the following hold: \begin{enumerate} \item $\sigma$ is in the reachable set if $P_\sigma(0) > 0$; \item $\sigma$ is in the reachable set if $\sigma'$ is in the reachable set and there exists a reaction $\rho \xrightarrow{f} \pi$ such that $\sigma' + \pi - \rho = \sigma$. \end{enumerate}

-For simplicity (and without loss of generality) we can consider networks where the initial probability distribution $P_\sigma(0)$ is concentrated in one state only, which is called the \emph{initial state}.
+For simplicity (and without loss of generality) we will consider networks where the initial probability distribution $P_\sigma(0)$ is concentrated in one state only, which is called the \emph{initial state}.
 Additionally we shall restrict to \emph{well-defined} reaction networks where each propensity function evaluates to zero for all multisets that do not have the minimum population counts described by the reactants.
 Formally, a reaction network is well-defined if every reaction $\rho \xrightarrow{\ratef} \pi$ is such that $f(\sigma)=0$ if $\rho > \sigma$ (the inequalities shall be intended component-wise from now on).
 This guarantees that the Markov chain does not reach states with negative population counts.

 The state space, hence the number of equations required for stochastic analysis, may be finite or infinite depending on the network stoichiometries.
 Even in the case of finite state spaces, its size may grow combinatorially large with the population counts of the initial state.
 This may practically preclude exact analysis in most models of interest.
 The \dre\ provides a compact model with $| \SpecSet |$ variables.
-Each variable approximates the expected population level of each species at time $t$, denoted by the vector $X(t) \in \RealSpecies$, as the solution of the following system of differential equations:
+Each variable approximates the expected population level of each species at time $t$, denoted by the vector $X(t) \in \RealSpecies$, as the solution of the system: